VeriSilicon/acuity-dataset/README.md

 for storing Training and Testing images.
 Sample scripts for ImageNet and PASCAL VOC are also provided.

+## ACUITY supported dataset
-## Besides SQLite Dataset format, Text format is also supported by ACUITY
+   > SQLite Dataset format described in this document
+   > Text format

 ## ImageNet Example
    > See ReadMe.md in ImageNet folder for details